FastyBird/miniserver/readme.md

 This command will start build in web server which is listening for incoming http api request messages from clients.

-#### Running a app via Apache or Nginx
+#### Running an app via Apache or Nginx

 You have to configure you web server running on [Apache](http://www.apache.org) or [Nginx](https://www.nginx.com) to server content from `www` folder.

-In this folder is main entry point for api and also static files for web interface.
+In this folder is main entry point for accessing application api.

 ## Install with docker